dberlinski/EKS-Tasky-Deployment/01-Tasky-Deployment/README.md

 This project deploys Tasky in a lab environment prepared on AWS EKS.
 It uses a MongoDB back-end which is deployed on AWS EC2.

+The kube-manifests folder contains the yaml files used to deploy Tasky on EKS.
+The deployment runs a single pod and a service of type LoadBalancer exposes Tasky to the Internet.

 ## Docker
 A Dockerfile has been provided to run this application.
 The default port exposed is 8080.